How to See the Corolla, NC Wild Horses (For Free & For A Fee)

 Ponying up the money for a guided Corolla wild horse tour may be the best option for those that are either unfamiliar with the area, not comfortable driving on the beach (or don’t own a four-wheel-drive vehicle) or would like a hassle-free option that requires you to only show up and enjoy the ride.

 For the most part, when you book a guided Corolla wild horse, expect that you’ll be riding in an open-air, safari-style vehicle that has seating for about 14 patrons.
-The guides are usually very entertaining and will ensure that you have the best possible chance of seeing a wild horse.
+The guides are usually very entertaining and ensure that you have the best possible chance of seeing a wild horse.

 Corolla wild horse tours cost about $50 for adults and $25 for children.
 Many companies offer discounts if you are willing to go on a Saturday, Sunday or Monday.
 Most companies that offer this service do not do so year-round, in fact, many will close up shop for the season sometime in early to mid-October and then reopen in the spring, sometime around May.